asticode/go-astilectron-bundler/README.md

 For each environment you specified in your configuration file, **astilectron-bundler** will create a folder at `<output path you specified in the configuration file>/<os>/<arch>`.

 Depending on the OS and the arch you specified, you'll find the proper files in here.

+# ldflags

+**astilectron-bundler** uses `ldflags` when building the project.
+The following variables are set:

+- `AppName`:  filled with the configuration app name
+- `BuiltAt`: filled with the date the build has been done at